spencertipping/tau/doc/utf9.md

 ### Flags
 Flags have undefined semantics at the UTF9 protocol level.
 They union upwards; that is, any value that contains a flagged value will itself be flagged.
-In practice, π uses flags to optimize GC; see [π GC](pi-gc.md) and [π UTF9](pi-utf9.md) for details.
+In practice, π₀ uses flags to optimize GC; see [π₀ GC](pi0-gc.md) and [π₀ UTF9](pi0-utf9.md) for details.

 ### Typecodes